Allegro (train): History

-The service started on 12 December 2010.
-The aim was to reduce travel time between Helsinki and Saint Petersburg: before Allegro, the journey time was 5½ hours; it became 3 hours and 27 minutes over a journey of 407 km and there were plans to bring it down to 3 hours.
+The service started on December 12, 2010.
+The aim was to reduce travel time between Helsinki and Saint Petersburg: before Allegro, the journey time was 5½ hours; it became 3 hours and 27 minutes over a journey of 220 km and there were plans to bring it down to 3 hours.
 The name Allegro is a musical term for a quick tempo, thereby suggesting "high speed".
 On board the inaugural service were Finnish president Tarja Halonen and Russian prime minister Vladimir Putin.

-The service was suspended between 18 March 2020 and 11 December 2021 due to the COVID-19 pandemic.
-Service resumed with restrictions on 12 December 2021.
+The service was suspended between March 18, 2020, and December 11, 2021, due to the COVID-19 pandemic.
+Service resumed with restrictions on December 12, 2021.

 During the 2022 Russian financial crisis, in the aftermath of international sanctions placed on Russian companies following the 2022 Russian invasion of Ukraine, the Allegro train became a primary means for people to leave Russia.
 As European airspace had been closed to Russian planes, and Russian airspace was closed to European planes, the train was the only passenger connection between Russia and the European Union.
 EU authorities asked VR to keep this train running so that those wishing to leave Russia could do so (though as part of COVID-19 restrictions, only Finnish and Russian citizens were allowed to use the train, and it ran only twice a day at half-capacity, of 327 passengers; but operators worked to lift those restrictions in order to allow the evacuation of other nationals).
-The service was suspended on 27 March 2022 due to the aforementioned sanctions.
+The service was suspended on March 27, 2022, due to the aforementioned sanctions.

 In December 2023, it was announced that VR Group had assumed the financial obligations of the joint stock company that used to run Allegro since it could no longer meet them itself.
 VR Group plans to reuse the rolling stock in domestic operations.